 On May 24, 2018, the BSP issued Circular No. 1007 which approved the implementing guidelines on the adoption of the Basel III Framework on Liquidity Standards - Net Stable Funding Ratio (NSFR).
 Banks are required to adopt Basel 'II's NSFR aimed to promote long-term resilience of banks against liquidity risk.
 Banks shall maintain a stable funding profile in relation to the composition of its assets and off-balance sheet activities.
 The NSFR complements the LCR, which promotes short-term resilience of a Bank's liquidity profile.
-As of December 31, 2021 and 2020, the NSFR of the Bank as reported to the BSP is 120.00%.
+As of December 31, 2022 and 2021, the NSFR of the Bank as reported to the BSP is 124.00% and 120.00%, respectively.